 Focus on Innovation and Continuous Improvement

-Going forward, the priority of PMO will be to develop and foster a culture of innovation and continuous improvement within project teams.
+Going forward, the priority of the Project Management Office will be to develop and foster a culture of innovation and continuous improvement within project teams.
 They must establish mechanisms such as innovation labs, cross-functional platforms, and idea management systems to encourage creativity and experimentation.
 Taking such proactive steps will enable PMOs to stay ahead of industry trends and adapt to changing market dynamics.

 Emphasis on Holistic Resource Management